2026 Rotating Car Seats Comparison: Find Your Best Match

 MSRP: $749.95

-Pros: Callisto has a tall top harness height, which means that kids will fit in the harness longer before outgrowing it by height.
-It features SensorSafe technology, and the fabrics are free of flame-retardant chemicals.
-It’s a true “one-time install” because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
-Callisto G 360 can be reclined in both rear-facing AND forward-facing positions, which is an impressive feat of engineering.
-Last but not least, the canopy feature is sweet!
+Pros: Callisto has a tall top harness height (18”), so kids will fit in the harness longer before outgrowing it by seated height.
+It features an anti-rebound base design, a belt-tensioner for secure installations, a chest clip with SensorSafe technology, a canopy with SPF50+ fabric, and all the fabrics are free of flame-retardant chemicals.
+It’s a true “one-time install” with seatbelt because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
+Callisto G 360 can be reclined on-the-fly in both rear-facing AND forward-facing positions, which is an impressive feat of engineering.

-Cons: It's unreasonably heavy, and you might need help to get it out of the box and into your vehicle.
+Cons: It's very heavy, even by our standards.
 Once it’s installed, you will probably never want to move it.
 Callisto’s weight results in low LATCH weight limits for the child.
-Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower latch anchors in your vehicle.
-The belt tensioning feature isn’t a true lockoff, so you still need to lock the seatbelt at the retractor.
+Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower LATCH anchors in your vehicle.
+The belt-tensioning feature isn’t a true lockoff, so you still need to lock the seatbelt at the retractor.

 Best For: The Cybex Callisto G 360 is an ultra-premium rotating car seat.
-If you love the idea of a rotating seat that rotates AND reclines in both rear and forward orientations, then this seat deserves your consideration.
-Just be prepared for how ridiculously heavy it is.
+If you love the idea of a seat that rotates AND reclines in both rear and forward orientations, and the hefty price tag isn’t an issue, then this seat deserves your consideration.
+Just be prepared for how heavy it is.

 Rotation: 360°